leonkaub/MagComPy/README.md

 If you use this software, please cite:

-Kaub, L., Keller, G., Bouligand, C., & Glen, J.M.G.
-(2021).
-Magnetic surveys with Unmanned Aerial Systems: software for assessing and comparing the accuracy of different sensor systems, suspension designs and compensation methods.
-Submitted to Geochemistry, Geophysics, Geosystems.
+Kaub, L., Keller, G., Bouligand, C., & Glen, J. M. G. (2021).
+Magnetic surveys with Unmanned Aerial Systems: Software for assessing and comparing the accuracy of different sensor systems, suspension designs and compensation methods.
+Geochemistry, Geophysics, Geosystems, 22, e2021GC009745. https://doi.org/10.1029/2021GC009745